 -

-Ask about the testing method.
-XRF testing is the gold standard (literally).
-Acid tests are older and less precise.
-Ask what equipment they use.
+Acid tests are older and less precise, so ask what equipment they use.

 -